flybaseio/flybaseio.github.io/_posts/2017-03-23-how-to-boss.md

 > > The best way I know how to honor your parents is to take all their good attributes and incorporate them into who you are, and leave behind all the bad ones.
 >
 > That observation has stuck with me for more than 20 years.

+No one knows how to Boss like the Boss himself, Springsteen.